-Valladolid was one of my stops on my Yucatan road trip and with Ek Balam cenote only about 30 minutes drive from Valladolid I had to visit this one too.
+Valladolid was one of my stops on my Yucatan road trip and with Ek Balam cenote only about 30 minutes drive from Valladolid I had to visit this famous cenote in Yucatan too.
 There are so many cenotes near Valladolid: Zaci, Suytun, Ik Kil, etc. but some locals told me that visiting cenote Xcanche was more than good fun and that is why I went.

-When you travel to Valladolid it is hard to make a choice which cenote to visit.
-Therefore in this Xcanche blog I will tell you all my experience and there is also a video about my day at this cenote.
+When you travel to Valladolid it is hard to make a choice which cenote is best to visit.
+Therefore in this Xcanche blog I will tell you all my experience and there is also a video about my day at this cenote, so you can decide for yourself if this is a cenote you want to put on your to do list.

 More Related Articles